 Why Boundaries Are Important

-As a loved one of someone grappling with addiction, interpersonal boundaries are important because one of the key features of addiction is that the person’s number one relationship shifts from their loved ones to the substance or behavior.
+As a loved one of someone grappling with addiction, interpersonal boundaries are important because one of the key features of addiction is that the person’s number one relationship shifts from their loved ones to the substance or behaviour.
 When this shift in focus occurs, naturally things begin to happen that are prone to violate boundaries.
 Like, if your loved one loses their job and begins borrowing money from you without paying it back.
 Situations like this can leave you feeling hurt because it seems like they have intentionally used you, or do not have respect for you.
 It can sting less if you acknowledge that they are probably not doing things with the intent of hurting you, that this is an unfortunate by-product of their behaviour in addiction.

 Fortunately, you have some control over your own circumstances, you can set boundaries that help to protect you from some of the fall-out of their addiction.
 This is important to protect you and try to minimize the effects of their addiction on you and create some safety in this chaotic situation.
 Setting clear boundaries, communicating them, and consistently following through with them is good for clear communication, as well as your integrity and self-respect.
 Being that your loved one in active addiction may have lost track of their true selves, setting and keeping good boundaries may also avert a situation in which they do something they later regret doing.

-One of the big take-home messages we have here at SCHC is that each person is the author of their own lives.
+One of the big take-home messages we have here at SCHC is that each person is the author of their own life.
 We work with the guys here on personal responsibility, really shifting the onus of their recovery back onto them.
 During our Family Program, this is one of the main points we focus on as well.
 You can not take away your loved one’s addiction, or fix it for them, just as you can not do their recovery for them.

 Given this, boundaries are important for you to protect yourself from potential harm and also to reign yourself in when you might overstep your own domain.
 This is very common in relationships affected by addiction because the family member is trying to help, they do not trust the addicted person to take care of themselves, and they feel compelled to do it for them.
 This dynamic often translates into the same kinds of boundary violations when the person is in recovery, which of course is very understandable as trust has not been regained yet.
 But, we can not live someone else’s life for them, it is impossible!
 I encourage each person to focus on their own life and what they are personally responsible for, what they can do about it, and what their limits are.